DFHack/dfhack/docs/plugins/spectate.rst

 hostiles, or visiting units.
 You can switch to the next target (or a previous target) immediately with the left/right arrow keys.

-`spectate` will disengage and turn itself off when you move the map, just like the vanilla follow mechanic.
+By default, `spectate` will disengage and turn itself off when you move the map, just like the vanilla follow mechanic.
 It will also disengage immediately if you open the squads menu for military action.

 It can also annotate your dwarves on the map with their name, job, and other information, either as floating tooltips or in a panel that comes up when you